What does a pool do to the value of my house? THE TRUTH.

 Approximately half of the Luxury Pools we build are for customers that are currently building a new home, buying their home and want us to start right away, OR have been in their home less than two years and are now ready for an in ground pool.
 What does that mean?
 It means people want pools.
 Most of the time when we interview our clients they tell us they would have settled on a house that they didn't like to have a pool they loved and were comfortable with.
 A vinyl pool or concrete pool with no history and a lot of guaranteed maintenance to come, didn’t feel right.

 The first reason that realtors are often right about swimming pools devaluing property (even though they don't understand) is because of the type of pool.
 Concrete (or gunite) pools as well as vinyl pools are huge financial liabilities.
 They require constant maintenance and upkeep.
 Both types of pools will require $800 to $1,000 minimum in chemical upkeep each year.
 They will both also require a major renovation (liner replacement or concrete resurfacing) to the tune of $5,000 to $10,000 every 5-7 years.
 That makes the ownership of a concrete or vinyl pool a liability to the property thereby making it worth less, no different from if it were to need a new roof installed immediately upon you purchasing a home.

 Vinyl pool failure

-The second reason that pools can be liabilities to real estate is that when a vinyl or concrete pool is built in the back yard, it's exactly that, built in the back yard.
-The final pool product is the sum of the materials used, the mood and experience of the crew installing it, and the site conditions in the back yard at the time.
-Very little means for quality control exist in the back yard.
+The second reason that in-ground pools can be liabilities to real estate is that when a vinyl or concrete pool is built in the backyard, it's exactly that, built in the backyard.
+The final swimming pool product is the sum of the materials used, the mood and experience of the crew installing it, and the site conditions in the backyard at the time.
+Very little means for quality control exist in the backyard.
 All of these factors are unknown when you are looking at buying a home with an existing vinyl or concrete pool and there is almost no way to evaluate the quality of construction once a pool is done.

 Fiberglass will always look the same with no repairs